Yanmingg/IT/README.md

 2. Edit the information of a contact in the page
 3. Search the contact by name or team name
 4. Add mark status to the contacts
-5. Send email to a contact

 Moreover, in order to improve the efficiency and the users' experience we decided to add a sorting function and using binary search, therefore the following is the bonus functions and is not required by the clients.

-6. Sorting the contact by name, phone, email or team name
+5. Sorting the contact by name, phone, email or team name

 ## Schedule functions:
 1. New, delete schedule in the page